Volograms/volograms_unity_plugin/README.md

 After importing the plugin into Unity, ensure that the Unity settings for each plugin is correct.
 For example, we don't want to use the iOS plugin in a Mac build.

 There is a utility script included in the Unity package that re-imports all the libraries into Unity with the correct settings.
 This can be done in Unity through the toolbar: `Volograms > Utils > Reimport Plugins > All`

+## Licence ##

+Copyright 2022, Volograms.

+* Source code included in this plugin is provided under the terms of the MIT licence (see the `LICENSE` file for details).

+### Dependencies

+* This software uses <a href=http://ffmpeg.org>FFmpeg</a> licensed under the <a href=http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html>LGPLv2.1</a>.
+* The source code distribution, build instructions, and further licence details can be found at [ffmpeg-kit repo](https://github.com/tanersener/ffmpeg-kit)